-AI/ML: I have built applied machine learning projects including an Alzheimer's detection model from brain imagery and a street segmentation model for identifying obstacles in urban scenes.
-I am interested in how AI systems can support real users in education, business operations, risk modeling, and productivity, while still being evaluated carefully enough to avoid turning guesswork into product features.
+AI/ML: I have built applied machine learning projects including an Alzheimer's image-classification model, a street segmentation model for identifying obstacles in urban scenes, and AI-assisted education/workflow tools.
+I am interested in AI systems that are grounded in useful product flows: models that help students, teams, and organizations make better decisions while still being evaluated carefully.

-At UW, I hope to keep developing as a software developer with a strong business lens, especially in AI/ML applications, education technology, automation, product engineering, and tools for student opportunity.
+At UW, I plan to continue developing as a software developer with a business lens, especially in AI/ML applications, education technology, automation, product engineering, and tools that expand student opportunity.

-I built a prototype API for accessing college essay prompts through a simple request flow.
-The project includes roughly 1,700-2,000+ prompts, with request turnaround times around 269-1006 ms depending on request size.
-I designed it for students, counselors, educators, college-advising firms, and startups that need structured admissions data inside their own products.
-The project did reach 500 user accounts (using the api) before I had to sunset due to api costs.
+Designed and built an API for structured college essay prompt access, packaging roughly 1,700-2,000+ prompts behind a simple request flow.
+Measured request turnaround ranged from about 269-1006 ms depending on request size.
+The product was aimed at students, counselors, educators, college-advising firms, and startups that needed admissions data inside their own tools.
+It reached 500 user accounts before I sunset the project because the external API costs outgrew the experiment.

 Alzheimer's Detection Model and Model Street Segmentation

-At the UW Sensors, Energy, and Automation Laboratory, I worked hard on the Blueberries software proposal effort for a $62K Student Technology Fee project.
-The goal was to simplify UW's reimbursement workflow for students, a business-process problem inside a large institution with real cost, usability, and trust constraints.
+At the UW Sensors, Energy, and Automation Laboratory, I contributed to the Blueberries software proposal effort for a $62K Student Technology Fee project.
+The proposal focused on UW's student reimbursement workflow, where clearer software could reduce confusion, improve trust, and make financial access easier for students navigating university systems.

 I have been building games since 2019, primarily with Unity and C#.
-Across personal projects and game jams, I have published 7 games and explored 3D mechanics, interactive systems, and larger AAA-inspired design goals.
-This work shaped how I think about user experience, feedback loops, and the craft of building things people actually want to use.
+Across personal projects and game jams, I have published 7 games and practiced 3D mechanics, player feedback loops, interactive systems, and iteration.
+Game development shaped how I think about product feel: responsiveness, clarity, and building things people want to keep using.

 May 2024 - Aug 2024 | Remote